Subserial/scripted-mixer-gstreamer/README.md

 A small interpreter to control gstreamer pipelines.
 Made for Acid Unicorns: New Tricks.

 This is a personal project.
+I will be adding a retrospective soon.

 ## Contributing